Transition 2022

 Letters and Advice From Our Year 7s

-We asked our current Year 7s of 2021/22 to write welcome messages and provide some advice for our new Year 7 students starting in September…
+We asked our our student body to write welcome messages and provide some advice for our new Year 7 students starting in September…

 Dear new Year 7’s,